 - The network must be configured to allow traffic to our servers (different from VoIP)

-- Hardware must be mounted in a location with adequate cellular signal (Verizon, T-Mobile, AT&T, US Cellular).
+- Hardware must be mounted in a location with adequate cellular signal (Verizon, T-Mobile, AT&T, US Cellular) or a plan to purchase, extend and mount a remote antenna.

 - If devices are to be connected to the unit that is not in the same room, copper pairs must be extended or punched down from the device.